 Signwriters design, make, paint and install signs for a variety of commercial, industrial and practical purposes.
 They consult with their client about the type of sign they need, select the materials required, then plan and design the required piece.
 They may draw or paint signs, make three-dimensional lettering for signs, make screen printed signs, and bend glass to make illuminated signs.
 They cut board and metal to size, prepare the surfaces so that lettering and other designs can be applied, and clean the sign once it has been manufactured.
 They may also seal the finished sign with a spray or clear vinyl material.

 Signwriters may work in workshops or studios developing designs, then visit clients in shops and other businesses to install the finished product.
 They work in a variety of weather conditions, and may be exposed to paint or chemical fumes.
 They usually work regular business hours, but may work longer hours at times, such as to install signs for businesses.
 Signwriters may work individually or as part of a design and installation team.

 Tools and technologies

 Signwriters may use traditional enamel paints and paintbrushes to paint signs by hand, or they may use computer-adided design (CAD) software to produce two or three-dimensional signs or illumnated signs.
 They also use drawing and measuring equipment to plan their work.
 They work with materials such as aluminium, glass, perspex and plastic, stainless steel, wood and vinyl.
 They use ladders, scaffolding and hand and power tools to install the signs, and may also use some electrical equipment to install illuminated signs.
 They also use scanning, printing and laminating technology to transfer images onto their signs.

 Education and training

-To become a signwriter you usually have to complete an apprenticeship.
-The signwriter (sign manufacturer) apprenticeship usually takes 48 months to complete and is available as a school-based apprenticeship.
+To become a sign writer, you usually have to undertake a sign writer apprenticeship.
+The apprenticeship usually takes 36 to 48 months to complete and is available as a school-based apprenticeship.

 Apprenticeships and traineeships